11 Insightful Ways to Tell if Your Lactation Help is Helpful

 I want to give you some tools to help you evaluate if the lactation care you’re getting is working for you.
 I recommend using this checklist after each interaction with a lactation professional.
 Maybe that’s in the hospital after giving birth, at the hospital lactation clinic, on the phone with a hospital lactation consultant, at your pediatrician’s office, or privately in your home.

 Unfortunately, it’s common for people to receive lactation support that isn’t really helpful.
-This is partly because of the limited time that hospital and clinic-based lactation providers only have a few minutes to see each client, but there are other reasons too (see above about aptitude and communication style, and even systemic racism).
+This is partly because of the limited time that hospital and clinic-based lactation providers have, often only have a few minutes to see each client.
+But there are other reasons too (aptitude and communication style as mentioned above, and even systemic racism).

 Having some guidelines on which to evaluate your care can give you the context you need to understand why an appointment felt frustrating.